Government

 VUB

-The Vrije Universiteit Brussel has three different campuses: Etterbeek, Jette and Gooik.
-It also has various other buildings spread across the capital, and the hydraulic systems in all these buildings need optimising.
+The Vrije Universiteit Brussel has three main campuses, Etterbeek, Jette and Gooik and various other buildings spread across the capital.
+All hydraulic systems in these buildings needed optimising, which is where Hysopt came into play.

 image project use case UA